tmuras/moosh/www/commands/index.md

 <a class="command-name">question-import</a>
 ----------------

-Import quiz question from xml file to selected course.
+Import quiz question from xml file into selected quiz.

-Example: import question from file path/to/question.xml to course with id 2
+Example: import question from file path/to/question.xml to quiz with id 2

     moosh question-import path/to/question.xml 2